All The Things you Probably Won't be Told about The Yorkshire Terrier!

 The Yorkshire Terrier may express this anxiety in stressing when alone.

-His mind knows you are there, that he may have food or water and is sheltered - but instinct tells him alone can be dangerous.
+His mind knows you are there, that he may have food or water and is sheltered - but instinct tells him being alone can be dangerous.

 You, as pack leader, must show it is not a big deal.